dotj/hcde598/content/blog/assignment1/index.md

 ---
 title: Press Fit Construction Kit
 date: "2019-04-17"
-description: A cardboard press-fit construction kit
+description: A laser-cut, press-fit construction kit made of cardboard.
 ---

 ![A flower constructed from the final kit.](./img/final.jpg)